-MARINOL Capsules are indicated for anorexia associated with weight loss in patients with AIDS.
+MARINOL is indicated for anorexia associated with weight loss in adult patients with AIDS.

 Appetite Stimulation in AIDS-Related Anorexia With Weight Loss: